cybnix/cybnix.github.io/Guides/EH Tools and Utilities/crunch.md

-# Crunch - generating your own wordlist
+# Crunch - wordlist generator

 ## What is Crunch?